tbensky/iCanText/README.md

 Sometimes while texting, it takes me 3-4 tries to get **one word** typed properly.
 I recall once when in a car, I was asked by the driver to send a text to some friends we were on our way to meet.
 Between my lack of texting skills and the vibration of the car, I got so frustrated that I gave up and tossed my phone into the back seat.

 The word suggestions rarely help me.
 Sometimes it will "correct" a word into 3 smaller nonsensical words with spaces in between!
 I usually have to manually put in a `'` after `we` to get a `we'll` vs `well`.
 This takes me forever and is very frustrating.
-I can't seem to get used to using the suggested words.
-I am so focused on what I am reaching out to with my index finger, that I never look at the word suggestion bar.
+I can't seem to get used to using the suggested words anyway, as I'm so focused on what I am reaching out to with my index finger, that I never look at the word suggestion bar.
 I've tried gboard and tracing words on their keyboard.
-It's a cool idea, but didn't help at all.
+It's a cool idea, but didn't help me at all.

 Indeed, texting is a very frustrating but necessary and required task for me.